 But even now, knowing what I know about the hard stats, when I think about the value of my own college experience, it always comes back to the people.
 And that’s a metric I never found in any UNESCO or Public Agenda report.
 The people you meet in college – they become one of the most professionally and personally influential networks you’ll ever build.

-Looking down the list of Fortune 500 companies, I can name someone working at practically every one.
-My classmates have been featured in major publications as entrepreneurs with millions of dollars of venture capital, notable up and coming screen writers, future Emmy-winning producers and financial whiz kids.
+Looking down the list of Fortune 500 companies, I can name someone working at practically everyone.
+My classmates have been featured in major publications as entrepreneurs with millions of dollars of venture capital, notable up-and-coming screenwriters, future Emmy-winning producers and financial whiz kids.
 These are the people with whom I learned how to think, how to write, and how to communicate.
 I proved myself with the best of the best (and to a lot of employers – that’s worth something).
 These people continue to be my inspiration, and I can’t imagine who I would be without them.

-Was college worth it?
+So, is college worth it?
 For me, absolutely.

 I credit my degree for giving me the skills and the network that has moved me ahead in my career, even as I changed course.
 I was better prepared to handle the uncertainty of a career transition and better equipped to pick up new skill sets.
 So yeah, I loved college. #YOLO